endemic/nathandemick.com/_drafts/2016-07-12-how-to-make-a-simple-python-web-application.markdown

   * Run the app! `python server.py` and go to http://localhost:8080/ to see the (simple) app being served from your computer.

 4. Development environment setup complete!
 What's next?
+Probably figuring out what exactly to program.
   * I want an app that will randomly show a banner or badge for an affiliate program
   * I want the app to be hosted on my own domain, so that ad-blockers won't be bothered by it
   * I want to create banner/badge images myself (or at least choose which ones I show),